-The Spaniards who reached the New World around end of the XV century or towards the beginning of the XVI century, guided by Christopher Columbus, used for the buildings of their new settlements and the main social buildings, a limestone which, even today, can be found in abundance in the Dominican Republic and Colombia, denominated the Coral Stone.
+The Spaniards who reached the New World around end of the XV century or towards the beginning of the XVI century, guided by Christopher Columbus, used for the buildings of their new settlements and the main social buildings, a limestone denominated Coral Stone, which, even today, can be found in abundance in the Dominican Republic and Colombia.

 This stone was formed in the riverbeds in the period Pleistocene, starting from the fossils, corals and other marine animals, thus the majority of the coral limestone has originated in the reefs.

 In the coastal area of south of the Dominican Republic is where this stone is found the most, though there are also important deposits in the northern part, as also in the province of Samaná, Gaspar Hernández, and Cordillera Septentrional.
 There are currently six quarries being exploited and there around 10 companies which work with stone in the Dominican Republic.

 Types of Coral Stone

 The Coral Stone comes in several colours, each of them with different densities and strength.
 The pink colour shade is due to the iron oxide with which it is mixed, the yellow are dense and highly resistant.
 The black tone, on the other hand, tends to be not very strong and is used above all in the cladding of pathways and gardens.